Shimizu-Technology/hafaloha_frontend/docs/image_optimization.md

 | cart       | 100        | 100         | Cart item thumbnails          |
 | featured   | 600        | 400         | Featured item highlights      |

+These dimensions are defined in the `getImageDimensionsForContext` function in `imageUtils.ts`.

 ### Priority Loading

 Critical images use priority loading to improve Core Web Vitals: